Paolotassi/Planes-/README.md

 Every number is sent as an integer, so ControlCenter needs to scale down the latitude and longitude (the others are already integers to begin with)

+--INSTRUCTIONS--
+First, wait until the plane moves twice the control surfaces, with 1 sec. between the two.
+Then, you can start to follow the instructions displayed by ControlCenter